Trump redactions in Epstein files raise bipartisan red flags

 (Image credit: Illustration by Julia Wytrazek / Shutterstock)

 President Donald Trump’s long association with deceased sex offender Jeffrey Epstein is a well-documented matter of public record.
-Less publicly acknowledged, however, are uncorroborated allegations that Trump himself sexually abused a minor while in Epstein’s orbit, particularly after “more than 50 pages of FBI interviews, as well as notes from conversations” with a woman who accused Trump of abuse “decades ago when she was a minor” were found missing from the Justice Department’s legally mandated Epstein files release, said NPR.
+Less publicly acknowledged, however, are uncorroborated allegations that Trump sexually abused a minor while in Epstein’s orbit, particularly after “more than 50 pages of FBI interviews, as well as notes from conversations,” with a woman who accused Trump of assault “decades ago when she was a minor” were found missing from the Justice Department’s legally mandated Epstein files release, said NPR.
 As lawmakers work to identify what was redacted and why, the furor over Trump’s Epstein associations seems unlikely to die down anytime soon.

 ‘Covering up direct evidence’